 Application example: Instapage leverages ChartMogul to track the business's health, plan for the future, and experiment with optimizations.

 Cluvio is a cloud-based business intelligence and analytics system that allows companies to evaluate data via a dashboard.

 - Bank-level security: Cluvio has drawn inspiration from the most stringent security procedures used in banking organizations.
 As a result, security equals or exceeds some of the most stringent measures available, in addition to the physical insurance offered by vigilant audits and monitoring of anything critical to the integrity of your data.

-- Quick and powerful analytics: SQL and R running beneath the hood to discover hidden connections in your data stockpile means you acquire important insights in the quickest amount of time.
+- Quick and powerful analytics: SQL and R running beneath the hood to discover hidden connections in your data stockpile means you acquire important insights quickly.

 Price: All plans come with a 14-day free trial period of the Business plan.
-You can switch to the Free Forever or any of the paid plans any time during the trial or after.
+You can switch to the Free Forever or any paid plans anytime during the trial or after.

-Application example: Amazon uses Cluvio to dril down on sales or marketing channels and explore/discover data insights.
+Application example: Amazon uses Cluvio to drill down on sales or marketing channels and explore/discover data insights.